Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 Why pharmacy, why Samford.
 Describe an ethical situation that you were involved in and how you handled it.
 Are you familiar with Medicare part D that pays pharmacists for advising customers?

-Students said most interesting question asked at Samford University McWhorter School of Pharmacy discussed a wide range of topics, including backup plans if not admitted, ethics challenges, future of pharmacy, personal qualities, professionalism definitions, and hypothetical scenarios like helping someone commit suicide.
-These questions reflect a holistic approach to assessing candidates' character, problem-solving skills, ethical decision-making, and motivations for pursuing pharmacy, providing insight into their suitability for the profession.
+Students said most interesting question asked at Samford University McWhorter School of Pharmacy discussed a wide range of topics, including backup plans if not admitted, admiration for pharmacists, ethics challenges, future of pharmacy, personal qualities, dealing with difficult situations, and self-reflection.
+These questions suggest a holistic approach to evaluating candidates beyond academic qualifications, focusing on ethics, professionalism, interpersonal skills, and critical thinking.

 What is your backup plan incase you don't get admitted into your desired pharmacy school?